Variational Learning Finds Flatter Solutions at the Edge of Stability: Introduction

-In this work, we analyze the implicit regularization of VL algorithms at the EoS.
+In this work, we analyze the implicit regularization of VL algorithms at the Edge of Stability.
 The EoS analysis has previously been used to show that Gradient Descent (GD) with constant learning rate $\rho$ implicitly biases the trajectories towards flatter solutions, where the \emph{sharpness} (defined as the operator norm of the loss Hessian) hovers around $2/\rho$.
-Here, we extend this analysis to VL and show that the sharpness can be made lower by controlling the posterior covariance and the number of Monte-Carlo samples used to compute posterior expectations.
-Similarly to the standard EoS technique, we first derive an exact expression for the stability threshold for VL on a quadratic problem (Figure~ \ref{fig:front-fig}a) and then propose extensions to general loss functions (Figure~ \ref{fig:front-fig}b).
-We then empirically validate these finding on a wide variety of networks, including Multi-Layer Perceptron, ResNet, and Vision Transformers.
+We extend this analysis to VL and show that sharpness can be further lowered by controlling the posterior covariance and the number of Monte-Carlo samples used to compute posterior expectations; see an illustration in Figure~\ref{front-fig:1a}.
+Similarly to the standard EoS technique, we first derive an exact expression for the stability threshold for VL on a quadratic problem and then propose extensions to general loss functions.
+We then empirically validate these finding on a wide variety of deep networks, including Multi-Layer Perceptron, ResNet, and Vision Transformers; see an example in Figure~\ref{front-fig:1b}.
 We observe similar results when posterior shape is automatically learned, for instance, by using diagonal covariance Gaussians and heavy-tailed posteriors.
+Code to replicate these results is available at \href{https://github.com/Avra98/variationallearning_eos}{https://github.com/Avra98/variationallearning-eos}.